triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 ## Step 3: Using a Triton Client to Query the Server

-We will run the client within Triton's SDK container to issue multiple async requests using [gRPC asyncio client](https://github.com/triton-inference-server/client/blob/main/src/python/library/tritonclient/grpc/aio/__init__.py) library.
+We will run the client within Triton's SDK container to issue multiple async requests using the [gRPC asyncio client](https://github.com/triton-inference-server/client/blob/main/src/python/library/tritonclient/grpc/aio/__init__.py) library.